your French knitting companion

 How to Read a Knitting Pattern: A Beginner's Guide

-Dominique from La Maille8 min read
+Dominique from La Maille15 min read

-Reading a knitting pattern means understanding abbreviations (K = knit, P = purl, YO = yarn over), size notations in parentheses, and repeat markers like asterisks.
-With 70% of knitters searching for patterns online, pattern literacy is the gateway skill to the craft.
-Whether you're following a Ravelry pattern or a custom one generated by La Maille, this guide teaches you to read any knitting pattern with confidence.
+Reading a knitting pattern means decoding a precise written language: abbreviations like K (knit), P (purl), and YO (yarn over), size notations presented in parentheses, and repeat markers like asterisks that tell you how many times to work a sequence.
+Most patterns follow a predictable structure โ€” header information, gauge, stitch-by-stitch instructions, and supporting materials like schematics and charts.
+Pattern literacy is the gateway skill to independent knitting.
+Whether you're following a free Ravelry download, a published book pattern, or a custom design generated by La Maille, this guide teaches you to read any knitting pattern with confidence and precision.

 Anatomy of a Pattern